 But why does statelessness occur, and how big of a problem is it?

 Kristy A. Belton is the author of Statelessness in the Caribbean: The Paradox of Belonging in a Postnational World.
-A native of the Bahamas, Ms Belton is today the director of professional development at the International Studies Association, and a Senior Programme Officer at the Institute on Statelessness and Inclusion.
+A native of the Bahamas, Ms Belton is today the director of professional development at the International Studies Association.

 Speaking to IMI, Ms Belton details the the current nuances and emerging challenges surrounding statelessness within the international community.